Sainte-Geneviève-de-Berthier

 It is home to the Sainte-Geneviève church which forms an enclave within the city of Berthierville belonging to Sainte-Geneviève-de-Berthier.
 The church was classified as a heritage site in 2001 and is named in honor of Saint Genevieve.
-Is is also home to the Grandchamp covered bridge which is recognized as a listed heritage asset and the Grande Côte Road witch is known for its large ancestral houses.
+It is also home to the Grandchamp covered bridge which is recognized as a listed heritage asset and the Grande Côte Road which is known for its large ancestral houses.